 Omitted tag: means the element tag for the attribute is omitted.

-Instancing of Model Structures
+Instantiation of Model Structures

 There are various locations in the VEC model where structures / patterns are defined and used / instantiated somewhere else (e.g. a connector with its slots and cavities).
 In most cases, the elements in the definition of a structure have corresponding elements in the instancing (e.g. ConnectorHousingSpecification ConnectorHousingRole, Slot SlotReference & Cavity CavityReference).

 In cases where defined structures are instantiated, these structures shall be instantiated completely.
-That means for every element in the structural definition a corresponding element the instancing shall exist, regardless if it used in the respective VEC or not (e.g. for each Cavity of a ConnectHousingSpecification a CavitReferencein the corresponding ConnectorHousingRole shall exist).
-This applies to the following list of structures, which is here for reasons of clarification and which is not complete:
+That means, for every element in the structural definition a corresponding element in the instancing shall exist, regardless if it is used in the respective VEC or not (e.g. for each Cavity of a ConnectorHousingSpecification, a CavityReference in the corresponding ConnectorHousingRole shall exist).
+This applies to the following list of structures, which is here for reasons of clarification and which is not exhaustive:

 Connectors